 Energy Star rated appliances undergo various testing methods to eliminate wastage and are often one of the best choices for a green appliance.
-Here we’re going to take a look at some of the things you need to be aware of when searching for the most energy efficient appliances for your home, and the steps you can take with your existing appliances to save energy, time, money and the environment.
+Here we’re going to take a look at some of the things you need to be aware of when searching for the most energy-efficient appliances for your home, and the steps you can take with your existing appliances to save energy, time, money, and the environment.

-How to choose energy efficient home appliances
+How to choose energy-efficient home appliances

 Dishwashers that were constructed in the 90s and are still in use today cannot match up to the newer more efficient dishwasher models that are being sold more recently, and the amount of wastage from these is shocking.
 Not only do these outdated models cost the owners more each year in utility bills, but they are also wasting gallons and gallons of water in every cycle.

-Newer dishwashers like Zanussi and Samsung have been designed with many features to prevent excess water being used in the process, and they also consume less electricity during use.
-This has a positive knock-on effect towards the global climate as it prevents harmful greenhouse gases being created through excessive power usage.
+Newer dishwashers like Zanussi and Samsung have been designed with many features to prevent excess water from being used in the process, and they also consume less electricity during use.
+This has a positive knock-on effect on the global climate as it prevents harmful greenhouse gases from being created through excessive power usage.
 When you buy a dishwasher check the water and power consumption beforehand otherwise you could be adding unnecessary expenses to your annual bill.

 New technology has been developed specifically for dishwashers in a bid to reduce waste.
-Some models have a soil sensor which tests how dirty the pots and pans are, and then alters the amount of water used to give a great clean every time.
+Some models have a soil sensor that tests how dirty the pots and pans are, and then alters the amount of water used to give a great clean every time.
 In conjunction with this, innovative racks have been designed so the plates and cutlery are positioned strategically to allow quicker dirt removal as well as having more powerful and efficient spray jets.
 Water filtration systems have also been employed in more recent dishwashers which clear any food debris in the bottom of the system, allowing clean water to cover the crockery instead of unfiltered and contaminated water.

 Perhaps one of the biggest culprits in the modern home for energy waste, refrigerators are constantly working to maintain a certain temperature level so in effect they’re always using power.
 Old refrigerators can be filled with harmful gases that destroy the atmosphere when released, but the new models have been designed with harmless substances to maintain the cooling needed- using up to 40% less energy than a traditional one.